 There is no doubt that we are all more content in our comfort zone.
 We feel accomplished and productive.
 We are terrific at what we do.
 So it is natural that when we are faced with challenges that push us out of this comfort zone, we resist on some level.
 Perhaps we fear failure and that would certainly hurt.
 Perhaps we resist learning something new because our ego is so attached to doing it our way.

-Whatever the reasons may be, it’s important to note that pushing yourself out of your comfort zone at work is just as important as stretching your body to maintain your health and fitness.
+Whatever the reasons may be, its important to note that pushing yourself out of your comfort zone at work is just as important as stretching your body to maintain your health and fitness.
 Certainly, volunteering for high profile projects and taking on more responsibility at work all contribute to learning some new skills to add to your resume and will help you to advance your career.

 Next time you go to stretch your calf muscles or hamstrings, remind yourself that you also need to stretch yourself at work if you want to advance your career.
 It may hurt a little at first, but just like the physical stretch it will benefit you in the long run.